If Both Parents Are on the Birth Certificate but Not Married, Who Has Custody?

 - Order child support from either or both parents

-Florida courts aim to protect the child’s best interests, and that usually involves frequent and continuing contact with both parents, as long as it remains safe and appropriate.
-Paternity opens the door to creating a structured, enforceable parenting plan that helps support a child’s development and well-being.
+Florida courts aim to protect the child’s best interests, typically emphasizing frequent and continuing contact with both parents when it is safe and appropriate.

 What Does “Legal Custody” Mean in Florida?

-- Parental Responsibility: The authority to make decisions regarding the child’s welfare.
+- Parental Responsibility: The authority to make decisions about the child’s education, health, and welfare.

-- Time-Sharing: The amount of time each parent spends with the child.
+- Time-Sharing: The schedule that defines how much time each parent spends with the child.

-What Should Unmarried Parents Do If They Have Questions Regarding Legal Custody of Their Child?
+What Should Unmarried Parents Do if They Have Questions?

-Unmarried parents in Florida face unique challenges when it comes to securing and exercising parental rights.
-Taking proactive steps early on can prevent future legal issues and foster a stable environment for the child.
+Unmarried parents in Florida face unique challenges when securing and exercising parental rights.
+Taking proactive legal steps early can prevent future issues.

 - Fathers: Establish legal paternity as soon as possible to protect your right to be involved in your child’s life.

-- Mothers: Understand that without a court order, the father’s presence on the birth certificate does not guarantee him parental rights.
+- Mothers: Understand that the father’s name on the birth certificate does not automatically grant him parental rights.

-With proper legal guidance, unmarried parents can create a parenting arrangement that prioritizes their child’s best interests.
-RTRLAW’s family law attorneys can help you navigate these sensitive issues and protect your rights every step of the way.
+With proper legal guidance, unmarried parents can create a custody arrangement that prioritizes their child’s best interests and provides long-term stability.

-Find Out How RTRLAW Can Help Unmarried Parents in Florida
+Find Expert Legal Help for Unmarried Parents in Florida

 At RTRLAW, we’ve helped hundreds of unmarried parents resolve complex custody, paternity, and child support issues across Florida.
 Our experienced family law attorneys are here to advocate for your parental rights and create a legal plan that works in the best interests of your child.